George J. Iles: Later life and death

 Iles' first wife was Cornelia Elizabeth Vinton Iles.
 When Iles left for the European Theater during World War II, Cornelia stayed with her mother in Quincy, Illinois, later moving to Denver, Colorado when Iles returned from the war.
-They had two children: one who did not survive beyond infancy and Bruce Adrion Iles, a U.S. Marine Corporal and rifleman who served Alpha Company, 1st Battalion, 5th Marines (First Infantry Division) in Vietnam.
+They had two children: one who did not survive beyond infancy and Bruce Adrion Iles, a U.S. Marine corporal and rifleman who served in Alpha Company, 1st Battalion, 5th Marines (First Infantry Division) in Vietnam.
 On May 15, 1967, Bruce was killed in action by small arms fire near Phuoc Thong, Quang Nam province, South Vietnam.
 Bruce was interred at Fort Logan National Cemetery in Denver, Colorado, Denver County.

 Iles' second wife Jola (Vola) Marie Neesen Iles, was a Dutch woman from Venlo, Holland.
 They had one son, Danny.
 They settled in Marysville, California.

 After World War II, Iles returned to the United States, serving as a trainer at Tuskegee Air Force Field.
 He reenlisted on July 13, 1946.
 In 1948, Iles graduated from Boston University, earning a bachelor's degree in Business Administration.
 He also earned a master's degree.

 During the Korean War and the Vietnam War, Iles served in intelligence in Korea, Japan, and Vietnam.
-He retired October 31, 1973 as a Colonel.
+He retired on October 31, 1973 with the rank of Colonel.

 Iles died on December 9, 2004, in California.
 He is interred at Sierra View Memorial Park in Olivehurst, California in Yuba County.
 His wife Jola died a year later and is buried by his side.